SilentPenguin/PartialScripts/README.md

 There is a simple solution to this, always include your scripts before the Script.RenderAll call.

+In Practice, this means you must do one of two things.
+Either include all scripts from partials found in _Layout.cshtml in the head, before calling Scripts.RenderAll or Call Scripts.RenderAll at the bottom of the body, after all the views have had a chance to render.

 RenderAll will handle multiple calls correctly though, so you can put one call at the top, and one at the bottom of your layout.
 Scripts added inside your _Layout.cshtml body will then be called.

 Bonuses